near/docs/docs/3.tutorials/fts/2-define-a-token.md

 #### Initialization Functions

 You'll now create what's called an initialization function; you can name it `new`.
 This function needs to be invoked when you first deploy the contract.
 It will initialize all the contract's fields that you've defined with default values.
+It's important to note that you **cannot** call these methods more than once.

 ```rust reference
 https://github.com/near-examples/ft-tutorial/blob/main/2.define-a-token/src/lib.rs#L56-L72